developer-friendly/blog/docs/posts/2024/0019-selective-builds.md

       last one to update the Redis server with the new hashes.

-**NOTE**: As smart as it may sound to merge the last two jobs, that would actually result in duplicate and overwriting writes to the Redis server.
+**NOTE**: As smart as it may sound to merge the last two jobs, that would actually result in duplicate work and overwriting the writes to the Redis server.
 This may or may not be an issue for your use case, yet it is clearly evident that it is redundant and not a good idea!

 ### Save the Hashes of the Changes to the Upstash Redis Server